kny5/fabacademy_antonio_anaya/docs/assignments/week13.md

 ### Circuit

 This is the circuit I've designed to drive a 2 Watts speaker using my SAMD11C14 board from week11, since the voltage output and current of the SAMD11C14 its limited to 1.63 to 3.63 Volts *depending on power operation input* on my case is 3.3 Volts to amplify the sound out of the speaker I've used a [2N2222 general purpose transistor](#2n2222-transistor).

+I'm amplifying current and voltage since the Positive Pin to the speaker its connected to 5V and the micro-controller runs at 3.3 V.

 The pin **PA_05** of my SAMD11C14 board is connected to the **BASE** Pin of the **2N2222** transistor.
 The **Collector** pin is connected to the **GROUND of the power source** and the **Emitter** to the **GROUND pad of the speaker**.